Limited-timeFree scans and removals, no strings attached.Start free

 What happened

-Coverage by Wikipedia's ICE List entry and the related DHS employee data leak article reported that the published material included names, phone numbers, in some cases home addresses, and in some cases vehicle details.
-The underlying records were reportedly supplied by a DHS whistleblower with internal access.
+Coverage by Wikipedia's ICE List entry and the related DHS employee data leak article reported that the published material across both waves included names, phone numbers, in some cases home addresses, and in some cases vehicle details.

 DHS opened an internal investigation.
-The site was hosted outside the United States and stayed up through the end of January 2026.
+The site stayed up.

 How it started

-The publication step is what makes this an operational threat instead of an HR problem.
-Once a name is public, every broker site, people-search engine, and reverse-lookup tool resells the home address attached to that name.
-The data classes the site published, name, phone, sometimes home address, sometimes vehicle plate, are the exact classes that get aggregated and resold every day for anyone whose name is known.
+The downstream amplification runs through the standard broker stack.
+Once a name is published on ICE List, every people-search engine and reverse-lookup tool resells the home address attached to that name.
+The data classes the site published — name, phone, sometimes home address, sometimes vehicle plate — are the exact classes that get aggregated and resold every day for anyone whose name is known.

 Why this case matters